vatpac-technology/sops/docs/controller-skills/military.md

 </figure>

 ### Aircraft operating inside Restricted Area
 Military aircraft are permitted to operate within their designated Restricted Area as per the relevant NOTAM.
-Even if this Restricted Area is inside your airspace, you have no control authority over it.
-If an AWEC aircraft is up and certified, you transfer all traffic to that aircraft.
-The AWEC aircraft will control up to the lateral boundries of the restricted airspace.
-AWEC aircraft will hand off departing traffic back to your control authority at 10NMs from the boundary.
+Even if this Restricted Area is inside civil airspace, Civil ATC has no control authority over it.
+If an AEWC aircraft is active and certified, all traffic must be transferred to that aircraft.
+The AEWC aircraft will control up to the lateral boundries of the restricted airspace.
+AEWC aircraft will hand off departing traffic back to your control authority at **10nm** from the boundary.

-Airborne Early Warning & Control aircraft (AWEC) controls the tactical airspace, providing and supporting intellegence to fighter aircraft, supporting aircraft, surface combatants and land-based elements.
+Airborne Early Warning & Control aircraft (AEWC) controls the tactical airspace, providing and supporting intellegence to fighter aircraft, supporting aircraft, surface combatants and land-based elements.

 !!! example
     **ARA**: "DRGN379, shortly entering R604 Restricted Area, identification and control services terminated, frequency change approved.
 Contact me prior to leaving for airways clearance"
     **DRGN379**: "Wilco, DRGN379"
-    **ARA**: "ASY101, shortly entering M550 Restricted Area, contact WGTL47 on 130.500, frequency change approved" **ASY1101**: "Wilco, ASY101"
+    **ARA**: "ASY101, shortly entering M550 Restricted Area, contact WGTL47 on 130.5, frequency change approved"
+    **ASY101**: "Contact WGTL47 on 130.5, ASY101"

 ### ATC Activated Military Airspace
 Most Military TCUs and Tower positions, when online, control airspace that correspond to certain Restricted Area Activations.
 These are prescribed in the Local Instructions.